 7 out of 10 persons without any source of income at time of admission were aided in obtaining financial resources through employment, federal or state assistance programs, or other means.

-68% of all SSI/SSDI applications submitted using the best practice SOAR model were approved for federal benefits in an average of 78 days, significantly surpassing the approval rate and wait time experienced nationally by persons with serious mental illness.
+63% of all SSI/SSDI applications submitted using the best practice SOAR model were approved for federal benefits compared to a national approval rate of 28.5% for all adults applying for SSI or SSDI.

-494 students and residents from 7 area colleges, universities and medical schools representing more than 10 healthcare and behavioral healthcare specialties were provided training and education at Community Alliance during the year.
+443 students and residents from 12 academic institutions and representing 8 healthcare and behavioral healthcare specialties were provided training and education at Community Alliance during the year.

 A record-breaking crowd of more than 700 people came together at this year’s ‘Breaking the Silence’ event to hear award winning actress Mayim Bialik from The Big Bang Theory share her story and join the chorus of voices celebrating the hope and reality of recovery.